• Skip to primary navigation

 Sirromet Wines

-It might seem unusual to finish a two-day tour of wineries in Stanthorpe with a visit to Sirromet Wines in Brisbane, but the connection is very clear.
-Not only is award-winning winemaker Mike Hayes from the Granite Belt region, but he was also the architect of the Vineyard of the Future at the Queensland College of Wine Tourism.
+It might seem unusual to finish a two-day tour of wineries in Stanthorpe with a visit to Sirromet Wines a Brisbane vineyard, but the connection is very clear.
+Not only did award-winning winemaker Mike Hayes grow up in the Granite Belt region, but he was also the architect of the Vineyard of the Future at the Queensland College of Wine Tourism.

-He’s also the chief winemaker here at Sirromet, with a Masters in Emerging Varieties, making him the perfect conduit to the Granite Belt.
+He’s also the chief winemaker here at Sirromet, and also at the Balancing Heart Vineyard in Stanthorpe, has a Masters in Emerging Varieties, making him the perfect conduit to the Granite Belt.
 With over 39 years in the professional wine industry as well as growing up in amongst the vineyards, there’s not much he doesn’t know about wine.

 The majority of the Sirromet wines are also made from Granite Belt grapes, with the business holding around 260 acres of vines in Stanthorpe.